richardgourley/django-relationships-explained-in-postgresql/3-onetomany-cascade.md

 COMMIT;  --- Or ROLLBACK to undo this action.
 ```

-- Let's perform another query to see if 'Stacy Jackon' has been deleted from the trainer table and to see if all of her courses have been deleted from the course table...
+- Let's perform another query to see if 'Tracy Gibson' has been deleted from the trainer table and to see if all of her courses have been deleted from the course table...

 ```
 SELECT